…or, how to become a writer for Jeopardy

 The long tail is literally a “longer” and more specific combination of words than what is referred to as a basic keyword or “head term”

 To use this article as an example, a keyword would be something along the lines of “Jeopardy” or “long tail”.
 This is a word that will be splashed on the page many times with the hopes that somebody searching for either word will find your article or page.

-It poses the keyword in the form of a answered question or a solution.
+It poses the keyword in the form of an answered question or a solution.

 Why do we need to use long tail?

-Not only are simple keywords easier to manipulate, Google has caught on.
+Not only are simple keywords easier to manipulate, but Google has also caught on.